-Statement by Ambassador Rodolfo Benítez Verson, Permanent Representative of Cuba, at the Organizational Meeting of the Human Rights Council, regarding Decision 59/115 on the Implementation of Council-Mandated Activities
+Statement by Ambassador Rodolfo Benítez Verson, Permanent Representative of Cuba, at the organizational meeting of the 62nd regular session of the Human Rights Council

 Mr. President,